tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 | transactionResponse | transactionResponse | Max: 2048 | The response of the PING method if an error ocurred. |
 </details>

-### Method invocation
+### Api call
-The following are the examples of the request and response of this method.
+The following are the bodies of the request and response of this method.

 {{< tabs tabTotal="2" tabID="6" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}
 <br>

-Request example:
+Request body:
 ```JSON
 {
    "test": false,